cern-eam/eam-light/README.md

 docker run -p 8080:8080 -p 9090:9090 --env EAMLIGHT_INFOR_WS_URL=<Infor WS URL> cerneam/eam-light
 ```

-In addition, a new Grid must be created (Administration / Screen Configuration / Grid Designer) exactly as illustrated below, with the exception of the Grid ID.
+In addition, a new Grid must be created (Administration / Screen Configuration / Grid Designer) exactly as illustrated below with all available fields selected, with the exception of the Grid ID.

 ![Alt text](EAMLight_Layout_Grid.png?raw=true "EAM Light Layout Grid")